simon0191/OnlinePythonTutor/unsupported-features.md

 ### Java unsupported features

+Note that the Java version is **not maintained anymore** so I am unlikely to fix reported bugs here.

 - some data structures like ArrayList aren't visualized properly (see [GitHub issue](https://github.com/pgbovine/OnlinePythonTutor/issues/236))

 ### Ruby unsupported features

+Note that the Ruby version is **not maintained anymore** so I am unlikely to fix reported bugs here.

 - see GitHub issues: https://github.com/pgbovine/OnlinePythonTutor/issues?q=is%3Aissue+is%3Aopen+label%3Aruby